by Jeff Blakley

 James Daniel Redd was born on November 12, 18831 in Shaw’s Fork, Windsor Township, Aiken County, South Carolina.
 The 1900 census shows that James’ parents had 10 children, all 10 of whom were still living.
 In the 1910 census, he was one of seven children shown, so three of those children had left the household.
 His parents were Mashack C. (1850 – 1918) and Margaret Annabelle Fouts (1853 – 1927) Redd.
 They were farmers and James was a farm laborer.
 When Mashack died on February 6, 1918, his wife and one of his sons, Chester M., wasted no time in settling the estate, selling the farm, livestock, household furnishings and all of the implements in an auction that started on March 1.2

-James may have been here as early as 1906, a date given in an article in the April 17, 1942 issue of a newspaper called Community Review touting J.D.
-Redd as a candidate for the Dade County Commission.
-When J. D. and his brother Chester were in Aiken for his mother’s funeral in 1927, The Journal and Review reported that he had left for Florida “some twenty years ago.”3 In the 1910 census, James appeared as a “telephone lineman,” living on Quarter Boat #5, along with 19 others, in Upper Matecumbe Key in Monroe County.4 Grier Ralston Smiley, who was the husband of Nora Janet Krome, sister of William J. Krome, lived on the same boat.5 He was the Resident Engineer.
-Grier’s brother-in-law, Philip L. Wilson,6 the husband of Clara, another sister of William Krome, was the Division Engineer and also lived on Quarter Boat #5.
+The book Florida: The East Coast, published in 1926, stated that Redd had arrived in Dade County in 1906.3 The April 17, 1942 issue of a newspaper entitled Community Review touting J.D.
+Redd as a candidate for the Dade County Commission also gave that year for his arrival.
+When J. D. and his brother Chester were in Aiken for his mother’s funeral in 1927, The Journal and Review reported that he had left for Florida “some twenty years ago.”4 In the 1910 census, James appeared as a “telephone lineman,” living on Quarter Boat #5, along with 19 others, in Upper Matecumbe Key in Monroe County.5 Grier Ralston Smiley, who was the husband of Nora Janet Krome, sister of William J. Krome, lived on the same boat.6 He was the Resident Engineer.
+Grier’s brother-in-law, Philip L. Wilson,7 the husband of Clara, another sister of William Krome, was the Division Engineer and also lived on Quarter Boat #5.
 J. D. was obviously working on Flagler’s Key West Extension and knew Krome, who had claimed a homestead in South Dade in 1903.

 In 1927, Marian’s husband, Francisco, sold cigars from a space in the Redd Building.